 As a result, we’ve seen our sales cycle shrink from months and weeks to days and hours, and the alignment between our sales and marketing teams has never been stronger.

-Switching to the CQL is how we’re adapting to the real-time, on-demand expectations of today’s buyers, and it’s a metric that our sales and marketing teams are both rallying around.
+We’re adapting to the real-time, on-demand expectations of today’s buyers, and it’s a metric that our sales and marketing teams are both rallying around.

 The way we see it: